-We have discussed general problem of the debates over the class character of the state and explored claims that the state in capitalist societies has a distinctively bourgeois character, a form that systematically produces class effects.
-In this lecture we will look much more closely at one particular type of capitalist state, capitalist democracy, and explore in more detail its actual mechanisms of operation, the ways in which it structures and restructures class struggle.
+We have discussed general problem of the debates over the class character of the state and explored claims that the state in capitalist societies has a distinctively capitalist character, a form that systematically produces class effects.
+In this session and the nest we will look much more closely at the problem of the contradictions of the capitalist state.
+In particular we will look at these contradictions in terms of the dilemmas faced by classes in relation to the state.
+We will first examine the dilemmas of the working class in the effort at realizing its interests through the democratic capitalist state.
+In the next lecture we will look at the dilemmas facing the capitalist class as it tries to secure the conditions for capital accumulation through the state.